xedich/ImgToImage/README.md

 - It only works with Mozilla Firefox
 - It was tested with Apache 2.2
 - default.html is encrypted (encryption key is available inside index.php)

+Credits for Decrypted PHP and HTML rebuilt files: A great amazing friend and myself.